Foxhunting – a stunning reminder of old English prints; Hounds in full cry and horses moving across beautiful countryside.

-Our season begins mid July and ends Thanksgiving Day.
+Our season begins mid July and ends in early November.
 Hounds go out on Wednesday and Saturday.
 Hunts are cancelled if the ground is wet or conditions otherwise unfavorable.
 Our main concern is the preservation of your land and safety of horse and rider.

 Before every hunt landowners are called.
 You will know when we are coming.
 We use any given piece of land between 2 and 5 times during the season.
 We come through only with your permission and will spend no more than a very few minutes on your land.
 We invite you to come out and enjoy the sights.
 Bring your camera!

 Trails, jumps and gates are maintained by members.
 We schedule work days and notify you when our membership will be “country keeping”.
 Routes are planned with the land owner.
 Our members will not be riding across your land except during scheduled hunts.